azzamshaikh/RBE_550_Mobile_Taxi_Robot_Motion_Planning_Project/README.md

-# RBE 550: Mobile Taxi Robot Motion Planning Project
+# RBE 550: Waste Taxi Mobile Robot Motion Planning Project

+This repository contains the code developed for the RBE 550 group project.
+The project focuses on the development of robot motion planning algorithms for mobile robot to taxi waste in a warehouse.

+A full write up of the project is available in the `docs` folder.

+## Team Members

+Azzam Shaikh, Sidhant Karamchandani, and Tamir Lieber

 ## Dependencies